Converging Technologies and Business Models

 Digital convergence has reshaped the business of supplying television and encouraged strategies of multi-platform expansion.
 This project examined the interplay between emergent copyright frameworks and multi-platform distribution strategies, focusing especially on how ‘windowing’ strategies to exploit IP value in audiovisual content are adjusting.

 Project outputs include:

-- Digitization and changing windowing strategies in the television industry: negotiating new windows on the world? - This Working Paper argues that changes in the dynamics of television distribution have altered not just processes for exploiting the value in IPRs but also content and content production, with implications for audiences as well as industry.
+- Digitization and changing windowing strategies in the television industry: negotiating new windows on the world – This Working Paper, drawing on the above article, argues that changes in the dynamics of television distribution have altered not just processes for exploiting the value in IPRs but also content and content production, with implications for audiences as well as industry.

 - Project poster – Project activities have been summarised in this poster which was presented at the CREATe All Hands conference in September 2014.